rpiecyk/DevOps-project/README.md

 `terraform apply`

+in the catalogue:

+ `ansible/roles/build_jenkins/files/secret/`

-in the catalogue `ansible/roles/build_jenkins/files/secret/` thare is a file named `admin`.
+thare is a file named `admin`.
 In this file we can define a password for `admin` user in Jenkins.
-Feel free to leave the one described there but it is not secure :-)
+Feel free to leave the one written there but it is quite not secure :-)

 That's about it.
-If you have any questions or suggestions feel free to mention it!
+If you have any questions or suggestions, feel free to mention it!